nodejs/node/doc/api/n-api.md

 Node-API runs `call_js_cb` in a context appropriate for callbacks.

 Zero or more queued items may be invoked in each tick of the event loop.
-Applications should not depend on a specific behaviour other than progress in invoking callbacks will be made and events will be invoked as time moves forward.
+Applications should not depend on a specific behavior other than progress in invoking callbacks will be made and events will be invoked as time moves forward.